Chapter 4: The Rebellion Strikes Black!

 For Tom Skerrit’s implicitly Great Oz linked Captain Dallas chose Interface 2037 to communicate with Mother, the computer that ran the space cargoship Nostromo, soon after being awakened from hibernation at the start of the film.
 The fact that the numbers 7:23 were the last numbers seen on a computer screen being monitored by Ash before the Nostromo’s shuttle landed on the twilit and forbidding moon of planet LV-426 at the beginning of ALIEN were another ominous reminder of the twilit and disastrous future of film art.
 The number 723 stamped on the glass bubble of the sleeping beauty hibernation cocoon of the film’s implicitly Dorothy linked Science Officer Ellen Ripley-played by Sigourney Weaver-at the end of the film also eerily and correctly anticipated the July 23, 1982 date of the TZ disaster.
 Veronica Cartwright’s implicitly Glinda linked Lambert reaffirmed the ominously twilit ambience of ALIEN, as Cartwright had appeared as Anne in the allegorical James Sheldon and William Claxton directed telefilm, ‘I Sing the Body Electric’ (1962), in the third season of the original TWILIGHT ZONE, and as Nancy Bellicec in the equally ominous and Lucas bashing film, INVASION OF THE BODY SNATCHERS.
 Thus, it was all too fitting that the corporation that owned the Nostromo was more interested in the implicitly Wicked Witch of the West linked alien-played by Bolaji Badejo-than the crew of the ship, anticipating the lust for blockbuster loot and indifference to safety and human life that led to the TZ disaster.

-Curiously, while similar in tone and look to ALIEN, the popularity of that film eluded Disney/s anti-Lucas, 20,000 LEAGUES UNDER THE SEA evoking and allegorical Gary Nelson film, THE BLACK HOLE (1979).
+Curiously, while similar in tone and look to ALIEN, the popularity of that film eluded Disney’s implicitly Lucas roasting, 20,000 LEAGUES UNDER THE SEA evoking and allegorical Gary Nelson film, THE BLACK HOLE (1979).
 A lack of popularity perhaps explained by the fact that THE BLACK HOLE implied that effects filled films like STAR WARS EPISODE IV: A NEW HOPE were cinematic black holes that would suck the life out of film art as surely as the film’s titular black hole sucked everything into it, which was a blasphemous message indeed in those Skyrocking STAR WARS EPISODE IV: A NEW HOPE times.
 The fact that the film was also openly anti-Lucas at a time when Lucas was loved by all, with Maximilian Schell’s quintessential mad and Morbius and Nemo evoking scientist Dr. Hans Reinhardt looking like the twin brother of Lucas, may also explain the lack of success of THE BLACK HOLE.
 However, while the film had little effect on audiences and was quickly forgotten, THE BLACK HOLE clearly struck home with Lucas.
 For decades later when Lucas was old, embittered and world weary, the film’s surreal and dreamy ending, which saw Reinhardt drifting through space before merging with his head evil robot, Maximilian, to become a four armed manbot last seen ruling a flaming and hellish netherworld-an ending which subtly implied that the success of STAR WARS EPISODE IV: A NEW HOPE was going to send Lucas straight to Hell!-returned as the equally four armed-and Gary Oldman voiced-manbot General Grievous and the equally flaming and hellish landscape of the planet Mustafar in STAR WARS EPISODE III: REVENGE OF THE SITH.

 Significantly, THE BLACK HOLE also anticipated other developments in the world of film art.
 For the impressive computer graphic imagery of a black hole and its event horizon that accompanied the opening red digital titles was not only the most advanced CGI ever committed to film at that time, it also anticipated the arrival of the age of CGI enhanced film art.
 Ominously, however, Yvette Mimieux’s Dr. Kate McCrae also anticipated the arrival of Kate Kennedy that year as an assistant to Milius and Spielberg on 1941.
 Just as ominously, the Roddy McDowell voiced robot V.I.N.C.E.N.T. brought the world of film art closer to the Twilight Zone again, as McDowell played Sam Conrad in the allegorical Michael Leisen directed telefilm, ‘People Are Alike All Over’ (1960), from the first season of the TWILIGHT ZONE.
 Even more ominously, one of the first lines of the film-‘…unscheduled course correction due at 2200’-was not only spoken by the twilit McDowell, it exactly anticipated the unscheduled course correction the world of film art would be forced to take after the 2200 am time of the TZ disaster in the early morning hours of July 23, 1982.
 A disaster all too well anticipated by the whirling and deadly rotors on the end of the two arms of Reinhardt’s sinister and Robbie the Robot evoking red robot bodyguard, Maximilian.
 However, on a daylit note, the tumultuous journey through the black hole that led to a hopeful brave new world and fresh start for the Good crew of the Palomino after the Evil Reinhardt merged with Maximilian and went straight to Hell, presciently predicted that the fortunes of Disney film art would improve after the studio rode out the tumultuous, New Hollywood dominated and twilit Seventies and Eighties, and after Lucas merged with his Dark Side and also went straight to Hell in 82-4.
 Indeed, the sight of Gil Gerard’s William ‘Kirk’ Shatner evoking NASA astronaut Captain William ‘Buck’ Rogers disappearing in space in his deep space shuttle Ranger 3 in 1987 and reappearing five hundred years later in the other implicitly Lucas roasting and allegorical Larson and Universal series, BUCK ROGERS IN THE 25TH CENTURY (1979-80), presciently anticipated the disappearance of Lucas in the affections of audiences by the tenth anniversary year of the release of STAR WARS EPISODE IV: A NEW HOPE in 1987.
 A roast of Lucas in deep space also seen in Robert Wise’s allegorical film, STAR TREK: THE MOTION PICTURE (1979).